BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

     NODE_OPTIONS=--max_old_space_size=4096 gtfs-to-html

+## Docker Usage

+A `Dockerfile` is available in the `docker` directory.
+You can use [docker](https://docker.com) to run GTFS-to-HTML.

+* Create a config.json file and save in the same directory as your `Dockerfile`.
+You can use `config-sample.json` from the project root as a starting point.

+* Build the docker image:

+        docker build -t gtfs-to-html .

+* Run the docker image:

+        docker run gtfs-to-html

+* Copy the generated HTML out of the docker container

+        // Figure out what your container ID is docker container ls -a

+        // Then copy the html folder from that container docker cp <YOUR IMAGE CONTAINER ID>:/html .

+        // For example:
+        docker cp ca45a38963d9:/html .

 ## Usage as a node module

 If you are using this as a node module as part of an application, you can include it in your project's `package.json` file.